emberm-86/Tetris/README.md

 Big classic Tetris game with SRS rotation system.

-# Requirements:
-- At least JDK 8
-- Maven 3
+The current version(v1.0) contains only one level in the game session.

 For launching the application from command line:

 1. Go to the project root folder.
 2. mvn clean install
 3. java -cp "tetris.jar;target/*" com.games.tetris.TetrisGame

+# Requirements for development

+- At least JDK 8
+- Maven 3